UNC-Libraries/jquery.xmleditor/README.md

 - url - URL where the document will be sent to via POST.
 Optional.
 If not provided, then the document is not uploaded, but the submit function is still called.
 - responseHandler - Function called after the document is submitted when there is no HTTP error.
 Passed AJAX response object as parameter.
 Return true if the upload was considered to be successful.
 Optional.
 - errorHandler - Function called when the upload the upload to the server results in an HTTP error response code.
 Optional.
-- submitFunction - Function called after clicking the button, before upload.
+- onSubmit - Function called after clicking the button, before upload.
 Passed the config object, called with the context of the editor object.
 - createDomElement - Whether or not to create a new button element.
 Set to false if using an existing element.
 Default: true.
 - label - Text displayed on the button.
 Default: "Submit Changes"
 - id - id attribute value of the button created.